inspire-eu-validation/metadata/README.md

 The conformance classes (CC), described in the abovementioned TG, are compound of requirements that must be met to be conformant with INSPIRE.
 An ATS is created for every CC in order to make the metadata validation process as clear as possible.

 The [TG MD](#ref_TG_MD) defines 8 CC.
 The first one is a set of Common Requirements for datasets, data set series and data services.
 CC1 and CC2 are relevant to data sets and data set series only.
-Additionally, a new ATS (CC2b) is developed, which is not yet part of the TG MD and includes requirements relevant for the INSPIRE Monitoring exercise.
+Additionally, a new ATS (CC2b) is developed, which is not yet part of the TG MD and includes requirements relevant for INSPIRE Monitoring and Reporting.
 Finally, CC from CC3 to CC7 are relevant to services only.

 * Metadata for INSPIRE datasets and data set series
     * [Common Requirements for XML Encoded INSPIRE metadata](./common/README.md)